alexanderby/malevic/README.md

 `initial()` method set's the initial value to a newly attached element, from which it will start animating.
-If the initial value was not provided, animation will start from the last value or final value will be used statically.
+If the initial value was not provided, the animation will start from the last value or the final value will be used statically.

 It is possible to add multiple keyframes:
 ```jsx